CURRENT LEGISLATIVE MATERIALS: Material on this page © The Animal Council 2006 - 2013

 SAN DIEGO COUNTY:

-THE MUNICIPAL CODE AND ADDING NEW SECTION 061 DEFINITIONS SECTION 262 MANDATORY SPAY/NEUTERING
+MUNICIPAL CODE AND ADDING NEW SECTION 061 DEFINITIONS SECTION 262 MANDATORY SPAY/NEUTERING SECTION 632

-pending: 3/13/12 Council Agenda item 3, Ordinance, Second Reading, for adoption.
-Staff email: "The pet housing
+3/13/12 Council Agenda item 3, Ordinance, Second Reading, for adoption.
+Staff email: "The pet housing requirements for

-requirements for pet sellers was removed.
-The reptile provision was modified as requested by the reptile
+pet sellers was removed.
+The reptile provision was modified as requested by the reptile representatives.
+The seeing

 3/13/12 Council adopted ordinance, 2nd reading, rejected requests to postpone, continue stakeholder input.